awsdocs/aws-lambda-developer-guide/doc_source/invocation-layers.md

 1. Choose **Save**\.

 Layers are versioned, and the content of each layer version is immutable\.
 The layer owner can release a new layer version to provide updated content\.
-You can use the console to update your function's layer versions\.
+You can use the console to update your functions' layer versions\.

 **Update layer versions for your function**

 1. Open the [Functions page](https://console.aws.amazon.com/lambda/home#/functions) of the Lambda console\.

+1. Under **Additional resources**, choose **Layers**\.

-1. Choose the function to configure\.
+1. Choose the layer to modify\.

-1. Under **Layers**, choose **Edit**
+1. Under **Functions using this version**, select the functions you want to modify, then choose **Edit**\.

-1. Under **Layer version**, enter the new layer version\.
-You can change the version for one or more of the listed layers\.
+1. From **Layer version**, select the layer version to change to\.

-1. Choose **Save**\.
+1. Choose **Update functions**\.

+You cannot update functions' layer versions across AWS accounts\.

 ### Configuring layers with the API<a name="invocation-layers-api"></a>